aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 In this manner, you can later use the signer capability already stored in module.
 When you move a module and its structs into an account, they become visible in [Aptos Explorer](https://explorer.aptoslabs.com/) associated with the account.

-## Create a collection and token
+## 1. Create a collection and token

 Now that you have an understanding of the Aptos minting process and are starting to write smart contracts with Move, you are ready to create your first testnet NFT with the Aptos CLI.

-In this section, we create a collection and token and then mint a token to a receiver.
+In this section, we create a collection and token.
+This work maps to the demonstration in [create_nft.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/move-examples/mint_nft/1-Create-NFT/sources/create_nft.move).

 ### Create an account